Rowan-Strang/Add-to-Calendar/README.md

 3. Compose a calendar event for your review before saving

 You can also run this shortcut from the Share Sheet to send a screenshot or image you already have.
-Or, if you start within the Shortcuts app, you'll be presented with a device-specific contextual menu.
+Or, if you start within the Shortcuts app, you'll be presented with a menu.

-to set up and run this shortcut you will need an API key from OpenAI if you don't have one, [get started here](https://platform.openai.com/signup) or use this [step by step guide on YouTube](https://youtu.be/OB99E7Y1cMA?si=VOxTPZqEyVJ099PH) beyond that, this shortcut is very easy to setup and use. (but please do reach out If you get confused)
+to set up and run this shortcut you will need an API key from OpenAI if you don't have one, [get started here](https://platform.openai.com/signup) or use this [step by step guide on YouTube](https://youtu.be/OB99E7Y1cMA?si=VOxTPZqEyVJ099PH) beyond that, this shortcut is very easy to setup and use.

 By calling the ChatGPT API, this shortcut leverages structured outputs for clean and reliable results.
 As long as the event title is visible (or can be inferred), and a start time and/or location are present in the screenshot, the shortcut performs reliably.